nilaybostan/run_voigt_analysis/README.md

 runTestMacro.C

-Condor job submission files, can be run by using the command: `condor_submit runMacro.sub`
+Condor job submission files can be run by using the command: condor_submit runMacro.sub

+then, you can check your job summary by using the command in bash: condor_q